dmerejkowsky/blog/content/post/0037-how-i-lint-my-python.md

 so I'm OK with the linters being run synchronously, but I you need, there's problably a plugin you can use for this.

+_Update_: I'm now using [vim-ale](https://github.com/w0rp/ale) for all linters except pylint (because it's slow).
+If you like you can find more information about this in [an other blog post](https://dmerej.info/blog/post/lets-have-a-pint-of-vim-ale/).

 Cheers!

 [^1]: This tool used to be called `pep8`.
 It got renamed after [an issue](https://github.com/PyCQA/pycodestyle/issues/466) opened by Guido himself.